This post may contain affiliate links. Read the full disclosure here.

 The best way to thicken cream cheese frosting is to refrigerate it for 5-10 minutes.
 As the butter cools, it’ll help firm up the frosting.

-You can also add meringue powder to thicken the frosting and keep it stable.
-I've done this countless times and it works like a charm.
-It's even great for stabilizing frosting with wet ingredients, like my pineapple frosting.
+You can also add meringue powder (affiliate link) to thicken the frosting and keep it stable.
+I’ve done this countless times and it works like a charm.
+It’s even great for stabilizing frosting with wet ingredients, like my pineapple frosting.
 Start with 1 tablespoon, mix it in, then see if you need to add more.

 - Don’t work with butter that is too soft.
 If it’s oily, it’s too soft and won’t mix properly with the cream cheese.

-- Don't use plain powdered sugar.
-Use confectioners' sugar instead.
-It contains cornstarch and will help thicken the frosting.
+- Make sure the confectioners’ sugar contains cornstarch as the anticaking agent.
+It will help thicken the frosting.

 - Use full-fat cream cheese!
 Cream cheese with lower fat content contains more liquid and can result in a runny frosting.

 - Avoid adding more sugar to thicken the frosting!
 This will only make it too sweet.